mxdvl/clare/content/words/notallmen.md

 date: 2021-03-13T00:00:00Z

 ---
 Not all men, they gripe
 Not all men, they snipe
 From the comfort of their computer-lit rooms.
 “Leave me alone,” they insist
 “Get off me,” they persist
 From within their rigid four walls and bathrooms.

 Not all men, they moan
 Not all men, they groan

-Cowardly clicking away on keyboards.
+Cowardly, clicking away on keyboards.
 “We want to be safe,” they cry
 “We want to be free,” they sigh

-Bravely standing up in the House of Lords.
+Bravely, standing up in the House of Lords.

 “Not all men, you say?”
 Not all men, “OK…”
 “If not all men, then what is it then?”
 As
 “Not all women!”
 They chant
 “Not all women!”
 They chant

 Again and again and again

 Want to adhere
 To men
 Want to live in fear
 Of men

 Again and again,